iskng/repod/README.md

 ## Ask About Repository (`--ask`)

-Provides a repository-wide context (directory tree + selected file contents) and sends your question to `models/gemini-2.5-pro`.
+Provides a repository-wide context (directory tree + selected file contents) and sends your question to `models/gemini-3-pro-preview`.
 The tool uses your `.gitignore`, built-in exclusions, and `--only`/`--exclude` filters.
 On very large repos, the context may be truncated to fit model limits.
 Answers stream live in a boxed view; usage stats are printed (files included, context bytes, prompt tokens, prep time).
+After each answer you can type a follow-up; the repository dump is reused and the conversation history is sent, so context carries across turns.
+Press Enter or `q`/`:q` to exit.

 Limits:
-- For safety, the combined question + context is capped at ~1,000,000 tokens.
+- For safety, the conversation (repo context + history) is capped at ~1,000,000 tokens.
 If the limit is exceeded, the request is not sent.
 Narrow scope with `--only`/`--exclude`.

 Example: